ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

 When I'm working with people who are learning to code, one of the most important lessons I try and impart on them is the value of being able to read an error message with a stack trace and get to the root of the problem.

-Sometimes I have a hard time in the moment explaining what I'm seeing, and so in this post I want to give some examples.
+Sometimes I have a hard time in the moment explaining what I'm seeing, and so in this post I want to give some examples and do a kind of "here's what I'm seeing."

 There are many ways to break down different types of stack traces, but I'm going to go with 4 classes today.

-## Class 1: Errors that Tell You Pretty Much Exactly what was Wrong
+## Class 1: Errors that Tell You Exactly what was Wrong

 This is a prototypical example.
 I've got here a simple function that takes a user details dict and returns the username.